 Computational Biochemistry and Proteomics

-The other project is to identify the structure and function of a novel family of membrane-bound aspartyl proteases.
-The researchers use the Discovery Studio software package (Accelrys, Inc.) and other molecular dynamics software (Gromacs and NAMD) designed for biomolecular systems to perform docking studies in order to elucidate the preferred protein substrates for these proteases.
-In addition, they are collaborating with the Center for Mass Spectrometry and Proteomics and their data are being stored on shared MSI/Mass Spec resources.
-They use proteomics software packages for analyzing mass spectrometry data to identify proteins cleaved by their proteases.
-They also use the Vector NTI software package for molecular biology and genetic engineering applications.
+- The second project is to identify the structure and function of a novel family of membrane-bound aspartyl proteases.
+This uses molecular modeling and simulation resources (e.g., Discovery Studio (Accelrys, Inc.) and PyMOL software packages) and will use structural biology resources (e.g., molecular dynamics software (Gromacs and NAMD) designed for biomolecular systems, biological force fields (CHARMm and AMBER), and docking software (AUTODOCK and DOCK)) in the future to perform docking studies in order to elucidate the preferred protein substrates for these proteases.
+In addition, this lab collaborates with the Center for Mass Spectrometry and their data are being stored on shared MSI/Mass Spec resources.
+They use a variety of the proteomics software packages (e.g., MAXQUANT, TINT, X!
+TANDEM, MASCOT, Scaffold Q+,and ProteinPilot ) for analyzing mass spectrometry data to identify proteins cleaved by their proteases.

 Return to this PI's main page.